 Creating compelling stories and becoming a Youtility is how companies like DoubleTree reduce their marketing spend.
 As Robert Stephens, the founder of Geek Squad at Best Buy, said, “advertising is the tax you pay for being unremarkable.”

-The most successful and effective organizations in the world, like DoubleTree, advertise the least because their customers voluntarily do the marketing for them.
+The most successful and effective organizations in the world, like DoubleTree, advertise the least because their customers voluntarily do the marketing for them by word of mouth.

 Using talk triggers when recruiting talent